What do you want to be?

 So here’s to Academy Awards show drama.
 Bring on the cane-blocking and microphone-grabbing antics.
 May the hubbub draw greater attention to Liyana and bring an outpouring of support for the King George VI School in Bulawayo, Zimbabwe.

-The Digital Media Academy (DMA) is a nationally-recognized organization offering hands-on learning experiences in a broad range of digital media technologies.
-DMA offers summer camps for kids and teens and “Pro-Series” courses for adult-learners.
-Founded in 2001 by a group from Stanford University, DMA is best known for its premier summer programs hosted at 18 prestigious destination campuses, such as Stanford University, Harvard University and the University of Chicago – just to name a few.
-In addition to its summer programs, DMA provides on-site training to schools and companies and offers workshops throughout the year at its training facility in Campbell, CA.
+Founded in 2002 by educators formerly from Apple Education and technology experts from Stanford University, DMA is best known for its premier summer programs hosted at prestigious university campuses, like its robotics camp at Stanford University, technology camp at Harvard University and film camps at the University of Chicago – just to name a few.
+In addition to its summer programs, DMA provides on-site training to schools and companies and offers workshops at its training facility in Los Gatos, CA.

 At Digital Media Academy’s Academy for Music & Video Production, students compose and record an original song, mix and master it, and create a music video and DVD to accompany the music.
 At DMA tech camps, students use the best software tools for the job.
 First, let’s talk a bit about mixing music in Logic Pro, the audio software DMA uses.